open-telemetry/opentelemetry-specification/specification/overview.md

 The Propagators API currently defines one `Propagator` type:

-- `HTTPTextPropagator` injects values into and extracts values from carriers as text.
+- `TextPropagator` injects values into and extracts values from carriers as text.

 ## Collector